Pet3r1512/react-tailwind-starter-template/README.md

 You can adopt this template by these 3 ways:

-- Clone this repo, delete the .git folder and re-init the Git tree.
+- Clone this repo.
 - Click `Use this template` button on this repo, or just click on [this link](https://github.com/Pet3r1512/react-tailwind-starter-template/generate)
 - Use `degit` : `npx degit Pet3r1512/react-tailwind-starter-template your-project-name`

+After you have cloned this repo, delete the .git and run `npm install`.

 ## Notes